sinch/docs/docs/sms/sms-guide.md

 ##### Other Characters

 If other characters are required for different languages, 16-bit Unicode (UCS-2) encoding will be used.
 When using UCS-2 encoding, each character will take 2 bytes, which means up to 70 characters can be sent per UCS-2 encoded SMS message.
+Here is more information on this topic, including billing implications.

 ### Long Messages